StetHD/tarifa-book/platforms/wp8.md

 ```

 * `id` is the C# namespace of the application.
-* `product_name` is the final app name which is shown on your devices' OS.
+* `product_name` is the final app name which is shown on your device's OS.
 * `product_file_name` is the name of the compiled .xap file.
 * `guid` is the guid of the application, needed to uniquely identify the app
 (tarifa create will generate some for you) and hence to be able to run multiple